rvberloo/tsne-csharp_Math.Net/README.md

 This C# implementation is a (mostly) direct translation of the original Python implementation written by researcher L. van der Maaten, who co-authored the original t-SNE paper.
 The original paper is "Visualizing Data using t-SNE" (2008), L. van der Maaten and G. Hinton.
 A link to the original Python implementation of t-SNE is at https://lvdmaaten.github.io/tsne/.

-1/10/2025
+10/2025
 The implementation was refactored to use MathNet.Numerics for matrix operations.
 This improved performance and reduced the amount of code.
 It also allows the use of MKL accelaration if MathNet.Numerics.MKL is installed.

 A second large dataset containing the MNIST handwritten digits was included in the examples.
 The MNIST data is available at http://yann.lecun.com/exdb/mnist/.
-The MNIST data contains 70,000 images of handwritten digits, each image being 28x28 pixels.
-Each image was flattened to a 784-element vector, and the t-SNE implementation was used to reduce the 70,000x784 dataset to a 70,000x2 dataset.
-The reduced data was then graphed using Python's matplotlib library.
-The graph shows that the t-SNE reduction accurately grouped the digits.
+The MNIST test data contains 1,000 images of handwritten digits, each image being 28x28 pixels.
+Each image was flattened to a 784-element vector, and the t-SNE implementation was used to reduce the 1,000x784 dataset to a 1,000x2 dataset.
+The reduced data was then plotted and shows that the t-SNE reduction accurately grouped the digits.

 ## Demo Data